- Freshman Applicants

-- Pass a 3-credit course approved as Skills – Upper-Division Written Communication or
+- Pass a one of the 3-credit courses approved as Skills – Upper-Division Written Communication listed below or

 - Pass the CLEP College Composition Exam, which by Colorado state policy fills both the lower- and upper-division parts of the written communication Gen Ed Skills requirement.